 - Concerns regarding security of personal and online information. (census project blog)

 Given this unprecedented census, CEFCO is partnering with public agencies to raise Oregon funds and implement an equitable Hard to Count (HTC) Campaign through a pooled and aligned Census Equity Fund, administered by United Way of the Columbia-Willamette.

-CEFCO has raised nearly $900,000 in private funds toward a $1 million goal from philanthropy, and leveraged our commitment toward $8.1 million in public funds from the State of Oregon and the City of Portland.
+CEFCO has raised nearly $1 million in private match from philanthropy and leveraged our commitment toward $8.1 million in public funds from the State of Oregon and the City of Portland.

 Dancing Hearts Consulting